 What were you doing before coming to Sprott Shaw College?

 I was a bartender on and off through the years and not enjoying what I was doing and I was raising children.
-Ya that’s pretty much it and now they are grown up and I wanted to educate myself after my husband passed away last year.
+That’s pretty much it and now that they are all grown up, I wanted to educate myself after my husband passed away last year.
 I’m a widow and I’m very happy I enrolled.

 Why did you choose Sprott Shaw College?

 Because of all the radio ads.
 First of all, it was always playing on the radio so I had it in the back of my mind for many years and I wanted to take my program, and then I heard from a couple of friends that Sprott Shaw enrolls on a monthly basis which really worked for me.